Bawumia’s policies are a set of unfulfilled old promises – Awingobit

 "The promise to introduce a system where businesses would be audited not more than once; the policy to use the Ghana Card to acquire a passport, and the others are all good, but we would have to sign a social contract with him and ensure that we hold him to account on these promises if he is elected as president.

 "We are here to listen, analyse, and go into the future.
-The rest of the political parties will also come with their manifestos, and at the end of the day, Ghanaians, we will sign a social contract with them so that at the end of the day, whoever wins, we will hold the person to account," he said.
+The rest of the political parties will also come with their manifestos.
+At the end of the day, Ghanaians, we will sign a social contract with them so that at the end of the day, whoever wins, we will hold the person to account," he said.